NetCordDev/NetCord/Documentation/guides/voice/voice-connection.md

 You can update the bot's voice state using @NetCord.Gateway.GatewayClient.UpdateVoiceStateAsync*, you can specify the channel ID to join a channel, or set it to null to leave.
 The last one is useful for leaving a channel, since the @NetCord.Gateway.Voice.VoiceClient manages the voice connection, not the voice state.
 If you call @NetCord.Gateway.WebSocketClient.CloseAsync*, the voice connection will be closed, but the bot will still have a voice state in the channel for some time, unless you explicitly update the voice state to leave.

-Below you can see an example of how to leave a voice channel with updating the voice state so that the bot doesn't appear as still being in the channel.
+Below you can see an example of leaving a voice channel while updating the voice state so that the bot doesn't appear as still being in the channel.

 [!code-cs[Leaving Voice Channel](VoiceConnection/Examples.cs#L21-L23)]